nasihe2001/working_with_data_and_code_A33/README.md

 The project also features an alert system to advise on restocking decisions based on predicted price trends in coffee and tea.
 A Streamlit-based web application serves as the user interface, allowing users to input data, view predictions, and receive restocking suggestions.

-'pred.ipynb': A Jupyter notebook file that conducts data preprocessing and model training.
+`pred.ipynb`: A Jupyter notebook file that conducts data preprocessing and model training.

-'app.py': The Streamlit webapp.
+`app.py`: The Streamlit webapp.

 ## Usage